-According to Ilona Hodson, talent acquisition officer at McDonald’s Restaurants Ltd, one of the aims of the final interview is to ensure that the trainee managers they hire have sufficient understanding of, and commitment to, the role and company.
+According to Jess Wheatley, talent acquisition officer at McDonald’s, one of the aims of the final interview is to ensure that the trainee managers they hire have sufficient understanding of, and commitment to, the role and company.
 ‘Our operations managers have considerable experience of managing restaurants and know exactly what it takes,’ she says.
 ‘They want to ensure that would-be trainee managers have a realistic understanding of what the job entails.’

 Therefore, it would be a good idea to think about how you would answer the following questions.
 They may not be asked in your interview, but having good answers will mean you have a foundation for the questions that do come up:

 - What would you expect to be doing in six months’ time if you joined McDonald’s as a trainee manager?

 - How long do you expect it to take before you are promoted?
 How long would you expect it to take before you run your own restaurant?

 - Are you happy with the fact that working as a trainee manager involves shift work, including overnight and at weekends?
 Are you happy with the effect that working shifts could have on your social life and other commitments?

 - What are the biggest challenges you’d expect to face in the role?
 What aspects of the role would you enjoy the most?

 - Which of your qualities/skills/attributes would help you the most in your first few months?